mikke89/RmlUi/readme.md

 - Live updating of values.
 Can now see the effect of animations and other property changes.
 - Can now toggle drawing of element dimension box, and live update of values.
 - Can toggle pseudo classes on the selected element.
+- Added the ability to clear the log.
 - Support for transforms.
 The element's dimension box is drawn with the transform applied.

 ### Removal of manual reference counting